dreamer/boxtron/README.md

 ## Features

-Steam-dos will start DOSBox in native desktop resolution and with OpenGL backend.
+steam-dos will start DOSBox in native desktop resolution and with OpenGL backend.
 These options are needed for Steam Overlay support and to prevent changing resolution on modern displays.
 It also seems to be performing much better than DOSBox defaults.